BS 6853 – Code of practice for fire precautions in the design and construction of passenger carrying trains.

 BS 6853 British Standard makes recommendations in respect of fire safety for the design and construction of railway vehicles comprising or forming part of passenger carrying trains.
 The recommendations are applicable to new vehicles and also to substantial changes to existing vehicles.

 - general aspects of design for fire safety.

-The objectives of this standard are:
+The objectives of BS 6853 Standard are: